riguel8/edessa/README.md

 ## Project Background

-This project was originally built as client work for MyEdessa.
-After delivery, the client went unresponsive and communication was never resumed, so the project was never officially handed off or launched.
-Rather than let the work go unused, I'm sharing this as a personal redesign / portfolio piece — including additional pages that were part of the client's original scope but not completed before contact was lost.
-All code, structure, and design decisions here are my own, built to showcase front-end development and conversion-focused UX/UI work.
+This project was originally started as client work for MyEdessa.
+After delivery, the client went unresponsive and communication was never resumed, so the project was never officially handed off, launched, or fully completed.
+What's shared here is **not the full original build** — it's my own personal redesign / modified version, including some additional pages based on the client's original requests, put together to showcase front-end development and conversion-focused UX/UI work.
+All code, structure, and design decisions here are my own.

 ## Pages